azabiong/vim-highlighter/README.md

  ```
  <br>

-> The initial option can be set using the `HiSyncMode` configuration variable.
+> The initial mode can be set using the `HiSyncMode` configuration variable.

  <br>